NathanielInman/credential-broker/README.md

 ## Benefits & Reasoning
   - Devops shouldn't implicitly have access to the information
-    - Just because an employee has access to the infrastructure doesn't mean they have a need-to-know.
+    - Just because an employee has access to the infrastructure doesn't mean they have a need-to-know
   - Just because a user has access to one application doesn't mean they have access to all it's data
-    - Data can be scoped to a need-to-know.
+    - Data can be scoped to a need-to-know
-  - No knowledge of a language or configuration structure is required, just 4 command.
+  - No knowledge of a language or configuration structure is required, just 4 commands
   - Adding, removing and changing secrets should be faster than unvaulting & editing playbooks
   - The responsibility of adding and removing secrets can be managed by organizational structure
-    - Just because a developer has access to the secrets to run an application doesn't mean they have access to changing, adding or removing additional secrets.
+    - Just because a developer has access to the secrets to run an application doesn't mean they have access to changing, adding or removing additional secrets
   - The system can be used to store non-sensitive information

 ## Introduction
-A credential broker service stores all sensitive information and has a client which can act as a streaming pre-hook to initialize environment variables upon an application at runtime that does not store anything to disk.
-The broker server itself stores everything in encrypted format with the broker client having a key to unlock the data.
+A credential broker service stores all sensitive information and has a command-line client which can act as a streaming pre-hook to initialize environment variables upon an application at runtime that does not store anything to disk.
+The broker service itself stores everything in encrypted format with the broker client having a key to unlock the data.
 The server requires a username, private PGP key & application name for it’s initial request.
 Upon the initial request if the user exists, matches the public key given, has access to the scope requested and has validated a time-based two-factor authentication within the last 24 hours it will return the encrypted data.
 After retrieval the client decrypts the data and sets the environment variables.
 If the two-factor authentication hasn’t occurred within the last 24 hours the server challenges the user first.
 All communications are over SSL.

+Users can also be applications.
+A broker scope itself can be tied to an application such that an app server would use their private PGP key to match with the broker services stored public key to access all the variables stored under that applications scope while starting.
+Applications don't require two-factor authentication as they're trusted.

 ### Simple Example
 ![Success & Failure Example](/artwork/example1.svg)